InfiniData-Lab/Quantum/README.md

-# Classical Simulation of Quantum Circuits using RDBMS
+# VLDB'25 vision paper "Data Management in the Noisy Intermediate-Scale Quantum Era"

 This repository contains the works associated with the Paper ["Quantum Data Managemen in the NISQ Era"](https://arxiv.org/pdf/2409.14111).